badger1961/SimpleLogger4SimpleApp/README.md

 # SimpleLogger4SimpleApp
-Sometimes we read simple application and we need to use very simple logger in this case.
+Sometimes we create simple application and we need to use very simple logger in this case.
 This repository contains two files tha can be used in this case
 Usage:

 #include <stdio.h>